masagrator/FPSLocker-Warehouse/README.md

 ---

 Column `ISSUES` represents what issues you can expect from game when trying to go above default FPS target without using patch.
 It is valid only for the game's latest version listed here.
-In older versions it may be different (Example: Horizon Chase 2 1.6.6 uses internal FPS lock, but 1.6.3 doesn't).<br>
+In older versions it may be different (Example: Horizon Chase 2 1.6.6 uses internal FPS lock, but 1.6.3 doesn't).<br>at
 Patches status concern only FPSLocker "LOCK" patch format.
 There may exist cheat/IPS patch/mod that unlocks 60 FPS already.<br>
 As the list is filled by community, it may not be up to date.